MrPhryaNikFrosty/MiceWine-Rootfs-Mod/README.md

 The native driver works well for Xclipse GPUs, Adreno GPUs, Mali GPUs.

 About Mali GPUs, Only tested on Mali-G615, Mali-G610, Mali G76 and Mali-G925-Immortalis.
+And the rest of Mali GPUs are unknown for compatibility with native driver

 For PowerVR GPUs or any other GPUs, the native driver doesn't compatible yet

+If you're using Snapdragon that have support with Turnip, it's highly recommended to use turnip than a native driver to avoid glitch.
+And if you're using Snapdragon that don't have a turnip support, especially 8 elite you can only use native driver but you may encounter glitch in some games

 Vulkan 1.3 is Recommended for better performance and graphical precision.
 1.1 works with DXVK-Stripped-Requirements, but displays various graphical issues.